aimfreet/design-class-project/content/home.md

 <figure class="article-img-center margin-y-4">
     <img src="https://tankgirl-storage.s3.amazonaws.com/codepen-images/emoji_bubble.png" alt="Emoji Bubble" />
-    <p class="article-img-text text-align-center">An emoji and reflect a feeling or meaning to a text when tone of voice is missing.</p>
+    <p class="article-img-text text-align-center">An emoji can reflect a feeling or meaning to a text when tone of voice is missing.</p>
 </figure>

 There are drawbacks and pitfalls to icon usage.
 Like Egyptian hieroglyphics, a single icon could have multiple meanings or a variety of icons could have the same meaning.
 If used inappropriately, the icon could confuse users as to what they should do.